-Allergies: there seems to be many more children now, who are allergic to certain foods such as peanuts.
+Allergies: there seems to be many more children now who are allergic to certain foods such as peanuts.
 No one may be aware of this until the child comes into contact with this food for the first time, which may be in school.
 The child becomes red and swelling can appear, often followed by breathing difficulties which can be fatal if not dealt with quickly.

 The child may have an inhaler or a syringe loaded with adrenaline if he/she has had such an attack before.
-If not, dial 999 or take to A&E department of local hospital quickly.
+If not, use the emergency EpiPen held in the Assistant Heads' office, dial 999 or take to A&E department of local hospital quickly.
 The same allergic reaction may occur with such things as bee stings.
 Treatment is the same for any serious allergic reaction.